GillianPlatform/Gillian/sphinx/js/symbolic-testing.rst

 .. code-block:: bash

-   esy
+   dune build
-   esy init:env
+   make js-init-env
    cd JaVerT/environment
-   esy x gillian-js wpst Examples/Cosette/simple_example.js -s
+   dune exec -- gillian-js wpst Examples/Cosette/simple_example.js -s

 Since the assertion in the end does hold, there will be no output from Cosette, meaning that the test has passed.
 If however, you change ``n1 + n2`` to ``n1 * n2`` and re-run the example, you will be faced with the following error message and counter-model: